DavidGeeraerts/module_system_SysPrep/README.md

 ### Instructions

-Flash drive friendly
+Best practice is to use external storage such as a USB Flash drive.

 - Manually run module\_system\_SysPrep with administrative privilege
-	- Pass any parameters in order, each subsequent parameter is dependent on the previous parameter being passed.
+	- Pass the config file name as a parameter.
-	- meaning, if you want PARAMETER6, you have to pass all the parameters 1-5
+	- default `module_system_SysPrep.properties`
 - First run will configure the local administrator and log out current user, which should be the unattend.xml first logon user.
 - Log in with local Administrator account --no password
 - CleanMgr will prompt if SAGE 100 is not set
 - Final Reboot will reboot and auto-login Administrator
-- Manually run module_system_SysPrep with privilege
+- Manually run module_system_SysPrep with admin privilege for the final SysPrep run.

 #### Dependencies